 OpenContext quickly chalked up a victory when it was picked up by BGDA/ORBEM (currently Actiris) for their budding language voucher program.
 The influx of new students — as well as the requirements imposed by BGDA/ORBEM — turned OpenContext into something it had not been before: a well-oiled machine.
 The school devoted time and resources to refining its internal procedures and elaborating quality criteria.

-Since 2005 OpenContext has partnered with several organizations that offer job-oriented training programs.
-Here, OpenContext’s role has been to teach contextualized language classes to trainees in the following professions: electrician, administrative assistant, kitchen hand, waiter, sports coach, event assistant, accounting assistant, computer repair technician, network administrator, web developer, web application developer, webmaster, help desk agent, commercial assistant, import-export assistant, multimedia vendor, game developer, salesperson, nurse, receptionist, shop clerk and domestic assistant.
+Since 2005 OpenContext has also partnered with several other organizations that offer job-oriented training programs.
+Here, OpenContext’s role has been to teach contextualized language classes to trainees in the following professions: electrician, administrative assistant, kitchen hand, waiter, sports coach, event assistant, accounting assistant, computer repair technician, network administrator, web developer, web application developer, webmaster, help desk agent, commercial assistant, import-export assistant, multimedia vendor, game developer, salesperson, nurse, receptionist, shop clerk, domestic assistant.

 In the meantime Actiris has continued to renew its partnership with OpenContext.
 Since 2016 OpenContext has provided one-on-one classes to beneficiaries of language vouchers Matching and since 2020 also group classes to beneficiaries of language vouchers Transition vers l’emploi.